 - To date outreach activity has been funded from external sponsorship, philanthropic donation and from time-limited national initiatives such as Gifted and Talented Excellence Hubs and Aimhigher.
 The total cost of this activity is estimated at £2.7 million per year.
 However, from 2012 the collegiate University will allocate a proportion of additional fee income to underpin and develop outreach activity.
-By 2016-17 this will amount to £1.5 million per year. - 5.5 Through this funding the collegiate University will undertake to: - increase the number of places offered on events with demonstrable impact, particularly summer schools, teachers events and higher education 'taster' days; - preserve the legacy of Aimhigher work as it relates to Cambridge (for example through a programme of engagement with younger students in and around Cambridgeshire in partnership with schools, colleges and higher education institutions in the region); - deliver a sustained programme of activities and advice for younger students in local secondary schools; - develop initiatives to engage with students in state schools across the UK to encourage them to choose appropriate subject combinations and make applications to selective higher education institutions; - continue to work closely with the University of Oxford on national outreach initiatives. - 5.6 Such work will be focussed on suitably qualified students from under-represented or disadvantaged groups or from schools and colleges with low rates of progression to Cambridge and other selective higher education institutions.
-Events will be monitored annually in order to determine, as far as is practicable, outcomes and develop our objectives. - 5.7 The collegiate University already uses contextual data to support its outreach activity and admissions process; for example, students from low participation backgrounds or whose education has been significantly disrupted or disadvantaged through health or personal problems, disability or difficulties with schooling are invited to draw their circumstances to the attention of the Colleges through the Cambridge Special Access Scheme.
+By 2016-17 this will amount to £1.5 million per year. - 5.5 Through this funding the collegiate University will undertake to: - increase the number of places offered on events with demonstrable impact, particularly summer schools, teachers events and higher education 'taster' days; - preserve the legacy of Aimhigher work as it relates to Cambridge (for example through a programme of engagement with younger students in and around Cambridgeshire in partnership with schools, colleges and higher education institutions in the region); - deliver a sustained programme of activities and advice for younger students in local secondary schools in collaboration with other HE providers (including Anglia Ruskin University); - develop initiatives to engage with students in state schools across the UK to encourage them to choose appropriate subject combinations and make applications to selective higher education institutions; - continue to work closely with the University of Oxford on national outreach initiatives; - resource efforts to ensure that our PGCE intake reflects the undergraduate population from which we recruit, and to build better networks of graduate teachers to facilitate wider outreach activity.
+We will appoint a member of staff to take this work forward and to further develop our plans. - 5.6 Such work will be focussed on suitably qualified students from under-represented or disadvantaged groups or from schools and colleges with low rates of progression to Cambridge and other selective higher education institutions.
+Events will be monitored annually in order to determine, as far as is practicable, outcomes and develop our objectives. - 5.7 The collegiate University already uses contextual data to support its outreach activity and admissions process13; for example, students from low participation backgrounds or whose education has been significantly disrupted or disadvantaged through health or personal problems, disability or difficulties with schooling are invited to draw their circumstances to the attention of the Colleges through the Extenuating Circumstances Form.
 The University will continue to conduct research into the factors affecting admission and the role which contextual data might usefully play in selection.